 - The user was encouraged to give his contact information to move further if he was followed the qualification path.

-- The user’s info was auto-posted to the CRM and acted upon as per user’s request.
+- The user’s info was auto-posted to the CRM and acted upon as per the user’s request.

 - Depending on the availability of live agents, a qualified user may also request to talk to an agent or even schedule an appointment for a callback.